prs-prabodh/elevator/README.md

 ## Setup

-Download the whole repo.
+1. Download the whole repo.
 Go into the directory.
 Install the node module dependencies.

-'''
+'''shell
 npm install
 '''

-Start the server
+2. Start the server
-'''
+'''shell
 ng serve
 '''
-Open localhost:4200 in browser
+3. Open localhost:4200 in browser